andydunstall/figg/docs/architecture.md

 ## Message Flow
-The [Client Protocol](client_protocol.md) docs describe the protocol from the SDK to a wombat node.
-This section describes how that message is processed once its been received by a Wombat node.
+The [Client Protocol](client_protocol.md) docs describe the protocol from the SDK to a figg node.
+This section describes how that message is processed once its been received by a Figg node.

 ### Commit Log
 Each topic has a commit log on disk containing the messages on that topic.
 This